-This course introduces students to generic teaching strategies and techniques in physical education.
+This course introduces students to generic teaching strategies, techniques, and safety issues in physical education.
 Lecture sessions focus upon conceptual foundations of teaching.
 Laboratory sessions are devoted to practical applications of lecture concepts in school based laboratory settings.

-PHED 212: Principles and Problems of Coaching 2 S.H.
+PHED 212: Principles and Problems of Coaching

 This course highlights the role of the coach and the coach's application of selected concepts and principles from psychology, sociology, and physiology toward the development of the individual and team for athletic competition in schools and colleges.
-Special attention is given to an awareness and understanding of the problems associated with motivation and emotion in sport; the learning and improvement of motor skills; daily, weekly, and seasonal planning; training and conditioning methods; and the integration of the whole individual and team in preparation for contests.
+Special attention is given to an awareness and understanding of the problems associated with motivation and emotion in sport; legal liability; the learning and improvement of motor skills; daily, weekly, and seasonal planning; training and conditioning methods; and the integration of the whole individual and team in preparation for contests.
 Cross-listed as SMGT 212.

-PHED 226: Physical Education Design and Implementation: Grades PreK-12/I 3 S.H.
+PHED 226: Physical Education Design and Implementation: Grades PreK-12/I

-This year long course is designed to help second year physical education teacher preparation students further their pedagogical content knowledge and to introduce principles of curriculum development for grades pre-K through 12.
-Students apply and practice developmentally appropriate activities in school-based laboratory settings.
+This yearlong course is designed to help second year physical education teacher preparation students further their pedagogical content knowledge and to introduce principles of curriculum development for grades pre-K through 12.
+Students apply and practice developmentally appropriate activities in schoolbased laboratory settings.
+Legal liability issues are emphasized in both lecture and lab.
 The course is open only to movement studies majors in the Physical Education Teacher Preparation program.
 Prerequisites: PHED 102, MOSK 140, MOST 105.